-By Max Mitrovic.
-Last Updated 1st June 2022.
+By Richie Billing.
+Last Updated 29th November 2023.
 If you’re wondering what the typical payouts for personal injury in the UK are, this article should help.
 As you may know, a personal injury claim may be possible if you’ve been injured in an accident caused by somebody else who owed you a duty of care.

 Employers, those in control of places accessible to the public and road users owe you a duty of care to protect your safety.
 That might mean seeking damages for a car accident, a back injury at work, or a head injury following a slip, trip or fall, for instance.
 Whatever type of accident you’ve been involved in, we’ll look at what compensation payout you could be entitled to.